trickstercache/trickster/docs/developer/backend-extensibility.md

 - `ParseTimeRangeQuery` inspects the client request and returns a corresponding timeseries.TimeRangeQuery

-- `FastForwardURL` (optional) returns the URL to the origin to collect Fast Forward data points based on the provided HTTP Request.
+- `FastForwardURL` (optional) returns the URL to the backend to collect Fast Forward data points based on the provided HTTP Request.

 ## Special Considerations

 ### Query Language Complexity

 One of the main areas of consideration is the complexity of parsing and manipulating an inbound query.
-You will need to (1) determine if it is indeed a request for a timeseries; and if so (2) extract the requested time range and step duration for the query; and in the event of a partial cache hit, (3) adjust the time range for the query to a provided range - all of which allows the DeltaProxyCache to fetch just the needed sections of data from the upstream origin.
+You will need to (1) determine if it is indeed a request for a timeseries; and if so (2) extract the requested time range and step duration for the query; and in the event of a partial cache hit, (3) adjust the time range for the query to a provided range - all of which allows the DeltaProxyCache to fetch just the needed sections of data from the backend.
 Requirements 1 and 2 are functionality in `ParseTimeRangeQuery` while requirement 3 is the functionality of `SetExtent`.
 The overall complexity of this process can significantly affect the level of effort required to implement a new Provider.

 In the example of Prometheus, the process was extremely simple: since, in the Prometheus HTTP API, time range queries have a separate http endpoint path from instantaneous queries, and because the time range is provided as separate query parameters from the query itself, the range is easily modified without Trickster having any knowledge of the underlying query or having to even parse it at all.